-3.1 Staff and governors at St. Mary's Catholic Voluntary Academy will have an induction appropriate to their roles, which will include organisation vision/ethos/mission, aspirations, and expectations of all staff, as well as what is considered acceptable and what is not.
+3.1 Staff and governors at St. Mary's will have an induction appropriate to their roles, which will include organisation vision/ethos/mission, aspirations, and expectations of all staff, as well as what is considered acceptable and what is not.
 New staff will also receive information about systems within the academy which support safeguarding, including online safety and copies of policies; this includes:

-&lt;sup>1 Upskirting is taking a picture of someone's genitals or buttocks under their clothing without them knowing, either for sexual gratification or in order to humiliate or distress the individual.
+1 Upskirting is taking a picture of someone's genitals or buttocks under their clothing without them knowing, either for sexual gratification or in order to humiliate or distress the individual.
 This is a criminal offence, see Voyeurism (Offences) Act (2019)

-- Child protection/ safeguarding policy, which includes how the academy deals with child-on-child abuse - Academy behaviour policy, which includes academy measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying - Staff behaviour (code of conduct) policy, which includes acceptable use of technologies/mobile devices, online filtering and monitoring processes utilised and expectations associated with this, staff/learner relationship and communications, including the use of social media.
+- Child protection/ safeguarding policy, which includes how the academy deals with child-on-child abuse - Academy behaviour policy, which includes academy measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying - Staff behaviour (code of conduct) policy, which includes acceptable use of technologies/mobile devices, online filtering and monitoring processes utilised and expectations associated with this, including references to the DfE's 2023 Cyber Security Standards for Schools, the Generative Al guidance, and the "Plan Technology for Your School" tool, staff/learner relationship and communications, including the use of social media.
 The policy also incorporates low-level concerns, allegations against staff and whistleblowing - The safeguarding response to children who are absent from education - The safeguarding response to child-on-child abuse - The role and names of the designated safeguarding lead, their deputy/ies, the designated teacher for looked after children, the senior mental health lead, and the designated governor